 Caulking is a simple solution to stopping or preventing leaks and creating seals for construction and home restoration projects.
-The type of seal required and its characteristics will largely determine the type of caulking you use.
-Not only does the material of the caulk vary, but the consistency for larger and more difficult sealing requirements.
+The type of seal required and its characteristics will largely determine the caulking you use.
+Not only does the material of the caulk vary, but the consistency for more extensive and difficult sealing requirements.

 Compared to traditional caulk, sand can be added for strength to create tighter holds on larger gaps and joints.
-If you are working with joints that are larger than 1/8 inch or are using caulk against sanded grout, use sanded caulk.
-For smaller projects that will not require added bulk, a simple unsanded caulk will work well.
+If you are working with joints larger than 1/8 inch or using caulk against sanded grout, use sanded caulk.
+A simple unsanded caulk will work well for smaller projects that will not require added bulk.

-The caulk you use will largely be dependent on the specific dimensions and circumstances of the project you are working on.
-Examining the joint or gap beforehand is necessary for picking the right caulk and making sure you have enough of it.
+The caulk you use will primarily depend on the specific dimensions and circumstances of the project you are working on.
+Examining the joint or gap beforehand is necessary to pick the right caulk and ensure you have enough of it.
 Let’s dive into sanded and unsanded caulk and how to choose which one is best for areas that need to be sealed.

 When to Use Unsanded vs. Sanded Caulk